-When we hear the word “motivation” most of us immediately think of children or sports.
-We spend a great deal of time, energy and thought on how to motivate our children, how to motivate athletes to do what can often seem challenging and uncomfortable.
+When we hear “motivation,” most of us immediately think of children or sports.
+We spend a great deal of time, energy, and thought on how to motivate our children and how to motivate athletes to do what can often seem challenging and uncomfortable.

 The same holds true in getting individuals, especially women, to take action on their financial life.

-To motivate women, advisors must incorporate 3 core components to maximize their effectiveness with women.
+To motivate women, advisors must incorporate three core components to maximize their effectiveness with women.

-- Use STORIES – Real stories, whether it’s your own or anonymous examples of real client experiences; these emit emotions.
+- Use STORIES – Real stories, whether your own or anonymous examples of actual client experiences; these emit emotions.
 One of the reasons Abraham Lincoln was such a good President was because he was a great storyteller.
-There are many leadership books that stress the importance of stories.
-Stories emphasize WHY we do what we do.
+Many leadership books stress the importance of stories because stories emphasize WHY we do what we do.
 It allows individuals to feel connected to recognize that they are not alone in their life experiences and challenges.

-Stories play a vital role in building stronger relationships, communicating important concepts, highlighting needs and solutions all of which are trigger points for potential clients.
+Stories play a vital role in building stronger relationships, communicating important concepts, and highlighting needs and solutions, all of which are trigger points for potential clients.

 But there is no better story than your own story.
 Being able to share your “Why you care about women” personal story establishes a more intimate tone to the whole meeting.
 When women really believe you care, the trust factor escalates dramatically, making the process of motivating women 10x easier.

 - Progress is Key – A feeling of progress is especially important for women.
 With constant demands on their time and energy, women want to know that the next step they take will move them forward and accomplish something.
-For many women, the lure of a “free consultation” cultivates more reservations than an invitation.
-Without understanding what will happen during this next step and more importantly what they will walk away with you may have a difficult time getting women to make a commitment and stick to it.
+The lure of a “free consultation” for many women cultivates more reservations than an invitation.
+Without understanding what will happen during this next step and, more importantly, what they will walk away with, you may have difficulty getting women to commit and stick to it.

-Package the next step, list what will happen and what will be accomplished during the meeting whether they choose to work with you or not.
-Put boundaries on it so they feel comfortable that they won’t feel trapped in a meeting that never ends.
-This doesn’t mean giving away valuable tools and recommendations, it can be simply be about gaining clarity on the risks, new opportunities for growth, and strategies for income or safety.
+Package the next step, list what will happen and what will be accomplished during the meeting, whether they choose to work with you or not.
+Put boundaries on it, so they feel comfortable that they won’t feel trapped in a meeting that never ends.
+This doesn’t mean giving away valuable tools and recommendations.
+It can simply be about gaining clarity on the risks, new opportunities for growth, and strategies for income or safety.
 These are the issues that are the emotional triggers.

-Motivation is a powerful and compelling concept, as you hone your skills and stay true to who you are the impact can be transformational.
+Motivation is a compelling concept; as you hone your skills and stay true to who you are, the impact can be transformational.